carlohamalainen/carlohamalainen.github.io/_posts/2012-05-31-debian-squeeze-on-thinkpad-x121e-installation-notes.md

 Author: steve rinsler

 your command for installing a 3.2 kernel specifies 2.6.39??
-Isn&#8217;t that a mistake/typo?
+Isn't that a mistake/typo?

 Date: 2012-08-03 09:06:57 UTC